• >

 If you are planning to retire abroad you will need to arrange for your pension, both your state pension and private pension, to be paid to your new overseas account.

-While you can still receive your state pension if you move aboard you won't be eligible for any annual increases to the amount paid, you can find out more on The Pensions Advisory Service website.
+While you can still receive your state pension if you move aboard you won't be eligible for any annual increases to the amount paid, you can find out more on Money and Pensions Service.

 Investigate the cost of healthcare